sjgiorgi/dlatk-lexica/README.md

 >>> sys.path.append("/path/to/cloned/repo/dlatk_lexica")
 ```

-where `/path/to/cloned/repo/` is the folder your ran the initial `git clone` command in.
+where `/path/to/cloned/repo/` is the directory where you ran the initial `git clone` command.

 ## Getting started